 Before the beginning of each treatment, the Clinique Nouveau Départ – EHN Canada team carefully assesses your profile, as well as the different co-occurring physical, emotional, behavioural and other conditions, in addition to factors that could facilitate remission.

 This initial assessment is conducted along with a complete medical checkup.

 The level of care you will receive is tailored to your condition and two types of intensive programs are offered:

 Following this intensive period, weekly outpatient follow-ups are offered, including group and individual sessions to allow patients to gain the skills they need to return to their respective communities.
 Throughout the entire treatment period, patients will benefit from counselling services as well as medical services.

 Our team is available 24/7.
 We encourage you to contact us.
 We will answer your questions confidentially.

 1 (888) 488-2611

-In a treatise on pathological gambling published in 1561, Belgian-born doctor Juste Pâquier linked gambling addiction and disease and described a pathological gambler as a prodigy who believed that he could control chance.
+In a treatise on pathological gambling published in 1561, Belgian-born doctor Juste Pâquier associated gambling addiction with mental illness and described a pathological gambler as a spendthrift who believes they can control chance.
 Originally considered as an impulse control disorder, gambling disorder (commonly referred to as pathological gambling or compulsive gambling) is now understood and seen as an addictive disorder.